The Oasis Exhibits at Disney’s Animal Kingdom

-Other days he’s out a little bit closer resting on a rock.
+On other days he’s out a little bit closer, resting on a rock.

-Another fun animal past the iguana exhibit is the Wallaby.
+Sometimes the Wallaby is out and about.
 I deem this animal the hardest to find of all the different exhibits.
-I’ve been visiting him for a few years now and I’ve only seen him up close one time.
+I’ve been visiting him for a few years, and I’ve only seen him up close once.

-It’s kind of like where’s Waldo?
-If you look in the very center of the picture, the wallaby looks like a silhouette at the back of the exhibit.
+It’s kind of like, where’s Waldo?
+If you look in the very center of the picture, you can see the wallaby’s silhouette at the back of the exhibit.

 Across the way is another small body of water.
 Additionally, you’ll see several large trees and a bird perch.
-In the mornings it used to be common to find some of the macaws out on the perch.
+In the past, some macaws would sit out in this area.
 But I haven’t seen any lately.

-This lagoon area has a variety of different ducks like the Rosybill Pochard pictured below.
+This lagoon area has various ducks, like the Rosybill Pochard pictured below.

 And the beautiful Black-necked Swan.

-This is also where you’ll find the suspension bridge that crosses by the waterfall.
+This is also where you’ll find the suspension bridge that crosses the waterfall.

-Rarely will you find anyone here, and the area is delightful.
+You’ll rarely find anyone in this delightful area.
 Children adore these types of things.

 Here’s a look from the bridge where it passes the waterfall.

-And it ends here in the covered seating area.
-If you want to meet someone at the front of the park, this is a good place to wait.
-Especially on those humid summer days in Florida.
+Once you reach the cave-like area, you’ll notice a few benches.
+If you want to meet someone at the front of the park, this is an excellent place to plan to meet up, especially on those humid summer days in Florida.

-And this is the view out from the cave where you will end up.
+And this is the view from the cave where you will end up.
 Guests are coming and going from the right and left sides.
-(This is an older picture below.)

-But if you are afraid you might forget, walk over and visit her before you cross the suspension bridge into the park.
-She always surprises me with her size, and often she’s fairly busy.
-I doubt you’ll miss her if she is in her exhibit.
+She always surprises me with her size and is often reasonably shy.
+But I doubt you’ll miss her if she is in her exhibit.

-As you can see there’s quite a few animal exhibits in the Oasis.
-Taking the time to enjoy this area of the park usually leaves me feeling like I know a secret that everyone else passing me by doesn’t.
+As you can see, there are quite a few animal exhibits in The Oasis.
+Taking the time to enjoy this area of the park leaves me feeling like I’m privy to a secret.
 I hope that it will leave you feeling that way too!

-Try here too view a list of all the Animal Kingdom attractions with reviews.
+Try our entire list of Animal Kingdom attractions with reviews.

-The Animal Kingdom is full of special hidden places like The Oasis that many guests miss.
-For more information on these areas you might like the following reviews:
+Disney’s Animal Kingdom is full of special hidden places like The Oasis.
+For more information on these areas, you might like the following reviews:

 - Discovery Island Trails